A typical day is kept structured with set activities while allotting a section of the day, known as tabletop time, for free play.

 Public School Pre-K: These programs are typically funded and operated by the local or state government.
 They are part of the public education system and are often free or low-cost for families.

-Private Preschool: Private preschools are owned and operated by individuals, organizations, or corporations.
+Private preschools are owned and operated by individuals, organizations, or corporations.
 Families usually pay tuition to enroll their children in these programs.

 Accessibility: